realXtend/doc/arch_article/simple.rst

 multiple video outputs with the built-in CAVE rendering support.

-The document oriented approach of having worlds as files is of course precented in 3d file format standards like VRML, X3D and Collada.
+The document oriented approach of having worlds as files is of course precedented in 3d file format standards like VRML, X3D and Collada.
 The idea with the RealXtend files is to not specify the contents of the files, but they are only a mechanism for the applications to put the component data that they need.
 An essential element are the script